 Instead of an original restoration, this '68 rebuild includes a complete modernization of components for reliability, performance, comfort and style while still maintaining the heritage 'look' of the beautifully designed Shelbys.

-Back in 2005-2006, this car was originally restored and rebuilt as a modernized Eleanor.
+Back in 2005-2006, this car was originally restored and rebuilt with modernized components.
 After 10 years of care, tweaks and driving, it was time again for the car to be reborn.
 In 2018-2019, this Texas Mustang was taken back to its roots in New Jersey.
 A talented team of car builders at Valhalla Restoration & Fabrication (less than one hour away from the original Ford plant in Metuchen, NJ) was tasked with upgrading many of the car's performance components, fabricating and massaging impeccable bodywork corrections, replacing the interior, and finishing it with a beautifully gleaming paint job in Alpine White and Ford Guardsman Blue.

 While I handle some build changes/updates and I am also supported by very good mechanics here in Texas, all of the credit for this latest 2020 rebirth goes to Valhalla.
 AJ and his team of expert craftsmen at Valhalla delivered a professional build in every way.